Praneeth000/story/README.md

 praneeeeeth is a very gandu randi frand he/she  has a vaary small chuth he/she hags a buessness of randdness
-I am hisszzz   dailyyy countumerr
+I am hisszzz   dailyyy coustumerrrr